Flu shots for adults and kids

 - nausea, vomiting and diarrhoea.

-There two important types of Influenza virus – types A and B.
+There are 2 important types of Influenza virus – types A and B.

-You can catch the flu at any time of year but there are more cases in winter.
+You can catch the flu at any time of year but it is more common in winter.

 Who should get the flu vaccine?